TobiasPSP/doneland_sources/Tools/Software/HomeAssistant/Internet Access/README.md

 1. [Find out](https://www.whatismybrowser.com/detect/what-is-my-user-agent/) the user agent for all devices you are planning to use, and make a list of user agents you want to *allow*.

-2. Follow the steps for [Blocking Countries](#blocking-malicious-actors), then create a new rule, and assign it a name: *Block User Agents*.
+2. Follow the steps for **Blocking Countries**, then create a new rule, and assign it a name: *Block User Agents*.

 3. In *Field*, select *User Agent*.
 Use the operator *does not start with*, then put *one* of your legit *user agent strings* into the field *Value*.